Shivang-Bhandari/Introduction-To-Bash-Scripting/README.md

          of what we want to display on the terminal, the command is executed as : cut -d(represents diffrenciating character)"d.c." -f (represents the fields to be displayed) 1,3 [filename]

-* dd : used for conversions used as --> dd if = test of = test2 conv = ucase
-        here if in input file which we want to convert and of represents output files con = ucase turns all text to uppercase.
+* dd : used for conversions used as --> dd if = test of = test2 conv = ucase , here if in input file which we want to convert and of represents output files con = ucase turns all text to uppercase.

 * banner : makes text appear in pattern of stars etc (fancy text).

 * compress : used to compress files. used as compress -v filename the -v here is used to display the level of compression

-              to check a z file afer compression used comman zcat file.z